Bergvca/string_grouper/README.md

 ### Finding duplicates from a (database extract to) pandas DataFrame where IDs for rows are supplied.

 A very common scenario is the case where duplicate records for an entity have been entered into a database.
 That is, there are two or more records where a name field has slightly different spelling.
 For example, "A.B.
 Corporation" and "AB Corporation".
-Using the optional 'ID' parameter in the match_strings function duplicates can be found easily.
-A [tutorial](tutorials/tutorial_1.md) that steps though the process with an example data set is available.
+Using the optional 'ID' parameter in the `match_strings` function duplicates can be found easily.
+A [tutorial](tutorials/tutorial_1.md) that steps though the process with an example dataset is available.

 ### For a second dataset, find only the most similar match